IrinaSerovitnik/IrinaSerovitnik/README.md

-🌍 I'm based in Argentina, Buenos Aires
+🌍 I'm based in Yekaterinburg, Russia

 ✉️ You can contact me at [email](irina.serovitnik@gmail.com) or [telegram](https://t.me/Irina_Serovitnik)